Mastercard/pkcs11-tools/docs/MANUAL.md

 - an RSA 4096 bits public key called `rsa-overarching-wrapping-key`, which is a public object, i.e. no login is required accessing it (`pub`).
 It is also imported (`imp`) and has the capability to wrap other keys (`wra`), that conform with the key wrap template (`wrt`).
+### Additional attributes
+An additional attribute name and value pair can be concatenated onto a filter by using the `+` symbol.
+Refer to the [Addressing objects](#addressing-objects) sections for a detailed explanation on formatting the main portion of your query.
+- example: `p11ls cert/sn/12335344+CKA_ENCRYPT/{01}`

 ## p11cat